aferreira44/blockchain-developer-bootcamp-final-project/README.md

 ## Deployed contract

-If you wnat to use the smart contract already deployed and loaded when open the frontend, read the following section.
+If you want to use the smart contract already deployed and loaded when open the frontend, read the following section.

 - The contract has been deployed to the [Binance testnet](https://testnet.binance.org): 0x035D0CE14bD3E988f75B82853669AB8652C9110a.
 - The owner account of deployed contract is: 0x6b65b09797B3Ab33Ec6E2Af0407E0a0836027f9f.